maria-shimkovska/healthcare-transition-orkes-conductor-project/README.md

 - Each agent is registered as a worker for a specific task type in Conductor.
 - When a workflow in Conductor schedules a task (e.g., `healthcare_provider_finder`), the corresponding agent is invoked.
 - Agents use OpenAI (via LangChain) and, where needed, call external APIs for up-to-date information.

+## Required LLM Prompts for Workflow Registration

+The Orkes Conductor SDK does not currently support registering LLM prompts directly.
+You will need to manually create the following three prompts in the Orkes Conductor UI, making sure the names match exactly as used in the workflow definitions:

+### 1. MedicalUserIntakeAnalyzer
+- **Name:** MedicalUserIntakeAnalyzer
+- **Description:** Prompt to analyze a user's relocation query and determine if you have enough information for the downstream agents to help them effectively.
+- **Template:**
+  *(See `workflows/prompts/medical-user-intake.json` for the full template)*

+### 2. CombineAnswers
+- **Name:** CombineAnswers
+- **Description:** Combine two sources of information and create a more cohesive info to pass later on to the rest of the agents.
+- **Template:**
+  *(See `workflows/prompts/combine-answers.json` for the full template)*

+### 3. AssembleHealthPlan
+- **Name:** AssembleHealthPlan
+- **Description:** Assemble a health plan report using the outputs from the three agents and the user's original query.
+- **Template:**
+  *(See `workflows/prompts/assemble-health-plan.json` for the full template)*

+**Tip:** You can copy the full template from each JSON file in `workflows/prompts/` and paste it into the Orkes Conductor UI when creating each prompt.
+Make sure the prompt names match exactly, or the workflow will not be able to find and use them.

 ## Example Workflow Visualization